April 9 - 12, 2014

 The Department of Justice uses an online application that you can access electronically.
 We strongly recommend that you review the eligibility criteria before applying.
 Individuals with disabilities or special needs who need an accommodation may leave a voice mail message at (202) 514-1175 for assistance.

-Honors Program applicants who participated in the 2013 Summer Law Intern Program (SLIP) who anticipate that they may receive a funnel offer may want to consider deferring final certification and submission of their Honors Program application until later in the application period, but prior to the application deadline, so that they can list the issuing component as an employment preference.
+Honors Program applicants who participated in the 2014 Summer Law Intern Program (SLIP) who anticipate that they may receive a funnel offer into the Honors Program may want to consider deferring final certification and submission of their Honors Program application until later in the application period, but prior to the application deadline, so that they can list the issuing component as an employment preference.
 All SLIPs who accept a funnel offer MUST also apply to the Honors Program for continuity in management and tracking.
 We cannot accept applications after the deadline.
 We regret that we cannot make any exceptions.

 Component participation in the Honors Program may have some variation from year to year.
 View a list of participating components for the current Honors Program cycle and the estimated number of attorney positions they will fill.